San Martín Pajapan Monument 1: Archaeological discovery

 The sculpture was first identified by surveyor Ismael Loya in 1897 and re-discovered by Frans Blom and Oliver La Farge in their expedition of 1925.
 Located on a platform or "level" in the saddle between the two highest peaks of volcano's crater rim, the statue was found surrounded by broken offering vessels, jade offerings, and numerous other objects, dating from ancient times to the 20th century, indicating it had been an object of veneration for millennia.
 These offerings and the statue itself served to identify the San Martin Pajapan mountaintop as a sacred landscape.

 Although well preserved, the face had been particularly ravaged, perhaps intentionally.
 The statue was further damaged in 1897, when Loya broke off part of the arms stealing it.
 The statue, except for the face, has since largely been restored.

 In 1929, Marshall Seville, from the Museum of the American Indian in New York, associated the statue with other unattributed artifacts in various collections, based on stylistic similarities and a common iconography.
 Since it was unlikely the statue had been moved far since its original site, Seville proposed that this "Olmec" artistic style (as he referred to it) originated in southern Veracruz.

-The monument is on display at the Museo de Antropología de Xalapa in Veracruz.
+The monument is on display at the Xalapa Museum of Anthropology in Veracruz.